aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-database-connections/reading-and-writing-query-table-of-worksheet/_index.md

 Aspose.Cells provides option to read the address i.e. result range of cells for a query table.
 Following code demonstrates this feature by reading the address of result range for a query table.
 Sample file can be downloaded [here](72417290.xlsx).

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageDatabaseConnection-ReadingAndWritingQueryTable-ReadingAddressOfResultRange.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageDatabaseConnection-ReadingAndWritingQueryTable-ReadingAddressOfResultRange.cs" >}}